ayonli/jsext/README.md

 The example function receives a customized `console` object which will be used to log outputs instead of using the built-in `console`.

-**Remarks**

-This function is used to simplify the process of writing tests, currently, it does not work in Bun, **tsx** and browsers, because Bun hasn't implement the `Console` constructor and removes comments during runtime, **tsx** also remove comments, and the function relies on Node.js built-in modules.
+**NOTE:** This function is used to simplify the process of writing tests, currently, it does not work in Bun, **tsx** and browsers, because Bun hasn't implement the `Console` constructor and removes comments during runtime, **tsx** also remove comments, and the function relies on Node.js built-in modules.

 **Example**